Leech: Diversity and phylogeny

 Placobdelloides siamensis, a parasite of turtles in Thailand.
 The ventral face (right) shows many young leeches.

 Some 680 species of leech have been described, of which around 100 are marine, 480 freshwater and the remainder terrestrial.
 Among Euhirudinea, the true leeches, the smallest is about 1 cm long, and the largest is the giant Amazonian leech, Haementeria ghilianii, which can reach 30 cm.
-Except for Antarctica, leeches are found throughout the world but are at their most abundant in temperate lakes and ponds in the northern hemisphere.
+Leeches are found throughout the world, except Antarctica, but are at their most abundant in temperate lakes and ponds in the northern hemisphere.
 The majority of freshwater leeches are found in the shallow, vegetated areas on the edges of ponds, lakes and slow-moving streams; very few species tolerate fast-flowing water.
 In their preferred habitats, they may occur in very high densities; in a favourable environment with water high in organic pollutants, over 10,000 individuals were recorded per square metre (over 930 per square foot) under rocks in Illinois.
 Some species aestivate during droughts, burying themselves in the sediment, and can lose up to 90% of their bodyweight and still survive.
 Among the freshwater leeches are the Glossiphoniidae, dorso-ventrally flattened animals mostly parasitic on vertebrates such as turtles, and unique among annelids in both brooding their eggs and carrying their young on the underside of their bodies.

 The terrestrial Haemadipsidae are mostly native to the tropics and subtropics, while the aquatic Hirudinidae have a wider global range; both of these feed largely on mammals, including humans.
 A distinctive family is the Piscicolidae, marine or freshwater ectoparasites chiefly of fish, with cylindrical bodies and usually well-marked, bell-shaped, anterior suckers.
 Not all leeches feed on blood; the Erpobdelliformes, freshwater or amphibious, are carnivorous and equipped with a relatively large, toothless mouth to ingest insect larvae, molluscs, and other annelid worms, which are swallowed whole.
 In turn, leeches are prey to fish, birds, and invertebrates.

 The name for the subclass, Hirudinea, comes from the Latin hirudo (genitive hirudinis), a leech; the element -bdella found in many leech group names is from the Greek βδέλλα bdella, also meaning leech.
 The name Les hirudinées was given by Jean-Baptiste Lamarck in 1818.
 Leeches were traditionally divided into two infraclasses, the Acanthobdellidea (primitive leeches) and the Euhirudinea (true leeches).
 The Euhirudinea are divided into the proboscis-bearing Rhynchobdellida and the rest, including some jawed species, the "Arhynchobdellida", without a proboscis.

 The phylogenetic tree of the leeches and their annelid relatives is based on molecular analysis (2019) of DNA sequences.
 Both the former classes "Polychaeta" (bristly marine worms) and "Oligochaeta" (including the earthworms) are paraphyletic: in each case the complete groups (clades) would include all the other groups shown below them in the tree.
 The Branchiobdellida are sister to the leech clade Hirudinida, which approximately corresponds to the traditional subclass Hirudinea.
 The main subdivision of leeches is into the Rhynchobdellida and the Arhynchobdellida, though the Acanthobdella are sister to the clade that contains these two groups.